karatelabs/karate/karate-netty/README.md

 If you think about it, all the above are *sufficient* to implement *any* micro-service.
 Karate's DSL syntax is *focused* on exactly these aspects, thus opening up interesting possibilities.
 It may be hard to believe that you can spin-up a 'usable' micro-service in minutes with Karate - but do try it and see !

 # Standalone JAR
 *All* of Karate (core, parallel / HTML reports, the UI and mocks) is available as a single, executable JAR file, which includes even the [`karate-apache`](https://mvnrepository.com/artifact/com.intuit.karate/karate-apache) dependency.
 This is ideal for handing off to UI / web-dev teams for example, who don't want to mess around with a Java IDE.

-The only pre-requisite is the [JRE](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (at least version 1.8.0_112 or greater).
+The only pre-requisite is the [Java Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+Note that the "lighter" JRE is sufficient, not the JDK / Java Development Kit.
+At least version 1.8.0_112 or greater is required, and there's a good chance you already have Java installed.
+Check by typing `java -version` on the command line.

 ## Quick Start
 It will take you only 2 minutes to see Karate's mock-server capabilities in action !
 And you can run tests as well.